luisriverag/gpt_telegram-secretary/README.md

+A Telegram bot connected to ChatGPT API written in Python

 Code credit goes to GPT4, I just helped with a few prompts

 You'll need to add your OpenAI and Telegram API keys, and probably install required libraries with